trixi-framework/HOHQMesh/Documentation/docs/error-controlled-adaptive-meshing.md

 !!! danger "Caution"
     The error controlled adaptive meshing is a new addition to HOHQMesh, and is still under development.
     It should be used only with some understanding of how it works, and the assumptions involved.<br>
-    Be prepared for failure in the meshing, and let us know when this occurs.
+    Be prepared for failure in the meshing or that a chosen error tolerance may not be achieved, and let us know when this occurs.

 HOHQMesh automatically sizes elements according to a number of criteria, including the local radius of curvature of the boundary curves, the distance between curves, and user-defined refinement regions.